ale7714/viam-telegraf-sensor/README.md

 ## Build and run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `aleparedes:viam-sensor:telegrafsensor` model from the [`viam-telegraf-sensor` module](https://app.viam.com/module/aleparedes/viam-telegraf-sensor).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam:viam-sensor:telegrafsensor` model from the [`viam-telegraf-sensor` module](https://app.viam.com/module/aleparedes/viam-telegraf-sensor).

 This sensor will attempt to automatically setup Telegraf on your device using `apt-get` on Linux or `homebrew` on Mac OS.
 It has been tested on the following devices
 * Raspberry 4/5 running Debian Bookworm